mslusarz/csv-nix-tools/doc/csv-nix-tools.7.md

 -c, --columns=*NAME1*[,*NAME2*...]
 :   choose the list of columns

+-l
+:   use a longer listing format (can be used up multiple times)

 -M, --merge
 :   merge output with a CSV stream in table form from standard input